nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - subject - The Patient
 - reasonReference - a reference to the Condition Resource that supports why the medication is being/was taken
 - medicationReference - a reference to the Medication Resource
-- taken - default to "unknown" or "na" if the taken is not applicable for the medication or device
+- taken - default to "unknown" or "na" if the taken element is not applicable for the medication or device
 - reasonNotTaken - **MUST NOT be used for Transfer of Care**
 - dosage - Details of how medication is/was taken or should be taken